eslager/TGIS504_Wi22/Lab1_Mapbox-instructions.md

 We'll be adding two layers, one that shows the boundary of Big Bend National Park, and one that shows hiking trails in the park.
 Test your data-finding skills by searching the Internet to find these files yourself (they are both available already formatted as GeoJSONs).
 If you've searched and given up, see the end of these instructions for the links directly to the sources.

-Save these in your lab folder (I recommend creating a 'data' subfolder), as you will host a copy of the data locally for this lab.
+Save these in your lab folder (I recommend creating a 'data' subfolder).
+You will host a copy of the data locally for this lab.
 Examine the files in Atom and note that the boundary file contains one GeoJSON feature of type Polygon, while the trails file contains many features of type MultiLineString.
 The features in both files contain numerous non-spatial properties, like the names and lengths of the hiking trails.
 Quickly test your ability to read a GeoJSON file: What is the name of the first feature listed in the Trails GeoJSON?
 (See the end of these instructions for the answer.)

 Next, we'll add an event listener that will execute a function when the map has finished loading.
 Then, we'll write the function that will add the data and then display it as a layer on the map.
 First, the listener.
 Copy the following at the bottom of your JS scripts file: